johanneskastl/apacheds/README.md

 | ---- | ----------- |
 | /etc/apacheds | External apacheds configuration options for the container.  **MUST** contain a keystore called `apacheds.jks` that has an RSA keypair used for TLS in apacheds |
 | /var/apacheds | *Optional* - Where all persistent data is stored.
 If not included as a separate mount all data is ephemeral and will be lost when the container is destroyed |

+## Licensing

+As this image is based on the TremoloSecurity one, I keep the same license (Apache 2.0).

+## Author Information

+I am Johannes Kastl, reachable via git@johannes-kastl.de